fuchsitech/Twitch-IRC-Logger/README.md

 <h1 align="center">Twitch IRC Logger</h1>

 <div align="center">
-    A configurable <code>Python 3</code> bot which logs chat messages on twitch channels that are manually set.Forked from disabledtech/Twitch-IRC-Logger
+    A configurable <code>Python 3</code> bot which logs chat messages on twitch channels that are manually set.
+    <br>I forked the original from disabledtech and added a way to store the data in a PSQL Database.
+    <br>I also changed the Streamer-List to manual entry in the Settings, instead of fetching the most watched streams.
 </div>

 <br/>